-With collaboration – we are confident our industry will succeed.
+With continued collaboration – we are confident our industry will succeed.

 The Marine Stewardship Council (MSC) fishery certification program and seafood ecolabel recognize and reward sustainable fishing.
 The MSC operates a global seafood certification program where wild capture fisheries can become certified as sustainable to the MSC standards for sustainable fishing and suppliers can receive chain of custody certification for seafood traceability standards.
 Over 90% of our SINBAD, SINBAD Gold, and SINBAD Platinum line uses MSC Certified Raw Materials.

 Ocean Wise is a global conservation organization that aims to tackle issues such as overfishing, climate change, pollution, and urban development.
 Its Ocean Wise sustainable seafood program helps to ensure that ocean life will be abundant for generations to come.
 Tradex Foods has been and Ocean Wise Partner since 2010 along side now up to 700+ Ocean Wise Partners.

 FishChoice is an environmental nonprofit founded in 2008 that is dedicated to helping businesses advance their seafood sustainability efforts on their own.
 FishChoice creates tools and provides resources that make it easier for businesses to buy and sell sustainable seafood.
 Tradex Foods has been a FishChoice member and supporter since the beginning.